The Carillon (Regina): History

 The Carillon as a student organization has grown and evolved over the years.
 Before 1962 there existed a variety of campus news outlets in the form of single page letters or smaller broadsheet publications.
 The names of these papers include The Cricket, The Sparrow and The Forum.
 The name Carillon (French in origin) was selected in 1962 by a vote of the student body.
 It moved to change its status from a conventional "top-down" administrative structure in 1975, a shift that was formalized about 15 years later.

 During the period of the 1960s The Carillon enjoyed great infamy, labeled as a "red paper" for its strong left wing editorial content.
 Archives reveal a paper filled with political activism and left wing rhetoric.
 The Carillon reflected the anti-war sentiment of many American intellectuals who left the U.S. to teach in Canada.
 The paper also enjoyed seemingly much more lax editorial restrictions, publishing scandalous (at the time) articles and using challenging imagery to provoke students and faculty.
 One (in)famous cover has the dean of education standing at a podium before a Nazi procession, with the University coat of arms replacing the swastika symbol.

 A book has been written, by Prof. James Pitsula of the University of Regina, exploring the political attitudes and activism of the University's students and faculty during the 1960s through extensive research of the pages of The Carillon.
 He is in possession of many interesting historical documents including photos, archives and slides.
 The book is titled New World Dawning: The Sixties At Regina Campus.

-The early 70s saw the greatest period for Carillon editors; featuring such esteemed individuals as Keith Reynolds, Tim Naumetz, and Brian Kowalchuk.
-Not only were they brilliant writers and great editorial leaders, they also succeeded every year in fielding an excellent drinking team for the annual Bacchus festival; which of course featured the Carillon Hotel Inspection Tour, or CHIT.
-Often covered by the national media, CHIT was a drinking competition requiring entrants, singles and doubles, to consume individual glasses of draft beer at downtown Regina hotel bars, running from one to another for a total of 24 beers; all without the dreaded regurgitation.
-Many contestants were primed and, if you will, trained for CHIT success during the weekly infamous Pub Nights held every Thursday in the venerable Student Union building, at which Sandy Monteith reigned supreme.
-Of course Monteith dominated CHIT for years, if not decades.
+The early 70s saw a prominent period for Carillon editors; featuring individuals such as Keith Reynolds, Tim Naumetz, and Brian Kowalchuk.
+Not only were they writers and editorial leaders, they also participated every year in fielding a drinking team for the annual Bacchus festival; which featured the Carillon Hotel Inspection Tour, or CHIT.
+Often covered by the national media, CHIT was a drinking competition requiring entrants, singles and doubles, to consume individual glasses of draft beer at downtown Regina hotel bars, running from one to another for a total of 24 beers; all without the regurgitation.
+Many contestants were primed and trained for CHIT success during the weekly Pub Nights held every Thursday in the venerable Student Union building, at which Sandy Monteith reigned supreme.
+Monteith dominated CHIT for years.